The64thGamer/cheeseepedia/content/meta/editing-cheese-e-pedia-in-decapcms.md

 ---

-**Please note that DecapCMS is unfortunately a system with quite a few issues that we are aware of but cannot solve.** An alternative editor, [SveltiaCMS](https://github.com/sveltia/sveltia-cms), is available but does not support the functionality that allows anyone to edit and submit for review.
+**Please note that DecapCMS is unfortunately a system with quite a few issues that we are aware of but cannot solve.** An alternative editor, [Sveltia CMS](https://github.com/sveltia/sveltia-cms), is available but does not support the functionality that allows anyone to edit and submit for review.
 We are expecting that to be ready in early-to-mid 2026.
 Stay tuned!

 **We _highly_ reccommend that you store your content in a text file or a notes application if you are making significant edits, just in case you are unable to save and need to try again later.**
 * If you use Google Docs or another word processor, make sure that "curly"/"curved" quotes are replaced with "straight" quotes or else that will cause issues when the wiki gets rebuilt with your changes.